 Everything about Southbrook’s winery is eco-friendly (see their green map).
 When not making some of my favourite Ontario wine, their goal is to minimize their environmental impact and ensure a biologically active, self-sustaining operation built on healthy agricultural traditions (i.e. crop rotating, biodiversity, fallow fields, composting).
 Every stage and level of their viticulture and winemaking practice reinforces their values of environmental stewardship and passes muster.
 Muster, you ask?
 Have a look at the extraordinarily cool interactive map on the World Economic Forum website to see what “insights” define strategic intelligence in the Agriculture Food and Beverage sector.
 They may as well put Southbrook Vineyard’s green map up there.

 And yes, prescient again, because Southbrook Vineyards understood early on that the emerging “natural” wine market – winemaking that involves as little human intervention as possible – was and is – important to health and environmentally conscious consumers.
-They also appreciate how, um, confusing the environmental nomenclature can be (know thy customer).
+They also appreciate how, um, confusing the environmental nomenclature can be.

-As a lifelong marketer, I find today’s matrix of “green” monikers – organic, biodynamic, sustainable, low-intervention, natural, raw, chemical-free, low sulphur, chemicals-in-emergency-situations-only, vegan – almost indecipherable, even for well-intentioned, green consumers!
+As a lifelong marketer, I find today’s matrix of “green” monikers – organic, biodynamic, sustainable, low-intervention, natural, clean, raw, chemical-free, low sulphur, vegan and wellness wines – almost indecipherable, even for well-intentioned, green-literate consumers!
 The bigger issue here, however, is terms like low-intervention and natural are unregulated.
 It’s up to each producer to determine the level of chemical intervention and winemaking additives.
 Yes, these descriptors communicate a consumer benefit and speak to customer values, but it’s impossible to know if synthetic pesticides, herbicides, fungicides were used in growing the grapes and if chemicals were used in the winemaking.

-Which is why, wine certifications like organic and biodynamic help.
-Specific benchmarks exist and third parties pass judgement.
-They also offer the customer transparency.
-Ann Sperling acknowledges that the current crop of green certifications is less than perfect.
+Which is why formal wine certifications like ‘Certified Organic’ and ‘Certified Biodynamic’, help everyone.
+Specific benchmarks exist and third parties inspect, assess and pass judgement.
+Best of all, they offer the customer transparency.
+Ann Sperling acknowledges the current crop of green certifications could be even more rigorous.
 “As producers, we can do so much more,” she says.
-But in a category rife with confusion around definitions and standards, certifications offer clarity.
+But in a category rife with confusion around green definitions and standards, certifications go along way to offer clarity.

 On March 15, 2019 more than 1.6 million students in more than 120 countries, walked out of class and marched in the streets to demand a more aggressive response to climate change.
 Their spiritual leader?
 A 15-year-old Swedish activist – Greta Thunberg, who as I write this, is enroute the U.S. – by boat – to unleash her generational fury on governments and corporations.
 Inaction around climate change and environmental degradation, she argues, is destroying her generation’s future.